The Deeside Way

-The Deeside Way, or as it is sometimes called, The Royal Deeside Line, is one of the newer cycling and walking trails in Grampian.
+The Deeside Way, or as it is sometimes called, The Royal Deeside Line, is arguably the jewel in the crown of cycling and walking trails in Grampian.
 Testament to its importance, if any were needed, is that it has been adopted as Route 195 of the National Cycle Network which is coordinated and promoted by Sustrans.

 Like other disused railway trails the Deeside Way is suitable for cyclists of all ability, and is especially suited to families.
 The route is mostly level as it is built on the bed of the old Deeside railway line.
 Any gradients encountered are shallow.

 Since closure of the line in the mid 1960's, a few of the bridges have been removed and some of the track bed destroyed.
 However, ramps have been constructed at many former bridge locations to allow safe easy access to and from the Way, and quiet lanes adjacent to the line are used where the former track bed has been destroyed.

 The Deeside Way passes through (or close to) many places of interest including Crathes Castle, Drum Castle and Cambus O'May.
 These all make interesting detours or destinations for a picnic.

 From Aberdeen to Banchory and from Aboyne to Ballater the route mainly follows the old rail line, but between Banchory and Kincardine O'Neil expect forest tracks, woodland paths and field margins.
 And between Kincardine O'Neil and Aboyne you will have to "Mind the Gap!" because there is no route currently available for this small section.